ashatsingapore/weatherapp/README.md

 * Please ensure that maven is already configured.

-* Navigate to weatherapp folder
+* Download the weatherapp repository and Navigate to weatherapp folder

 ## Testing